windward-studios/Windward-Java-Engine-Samples/README.md

 # Windward Samples
-This repository contains code samples demonstrating how Windward Engines can be embedded in your application in as few as 14 lines!
+This repository contains code samples demonstrating how the Windward Java Engine can be embedded in your application in as few as 14 lines!
 Checkout the sample code today!

 ## What is Windward?